vickzkater/lara-s-cms/README.md

 - Set `APP_TIMEZONE` for set timezone application, sample: UTC (GMT) or Asia/Jakarta (GMT+7) or Asia/Kuala_Lumpur (GMT+8)
 - Set `APP_MAINTENANCE_UNTIL` for set deadline maintenance application using format (Y, m - 1, d)

-- Set `MULTILANG_MODULE` for enable/disable multi languages module in application
+- Set `MULTILANG_MODULE` for enable/disable multi-languages module in application, if you're not using multi-lang, then we recommend you to disable this
 - Set `DEFAULT_LANGUAGE` for set default language in application

 - Set `META_DESCRIPTION` for set meta description